INFURA/developer-resources/guides/frontend-tutorials.md

 [ethereumex](https://github.com/mana-ethereum/ethereumex)

 ## Terms to know:
-Client: the software necessary to sync a blockchain and interact with it
-Node: an instance of a blockchain running a client
-Provider: A particular URL that defines which node a user is connected to.
-Can be local or remote
-Gateway: A remote provider, such as Infura
+*Client*: the software necessary to sync a blockchain and interact with it *Node*: an instance of a blockchain running a client *Provider*: A particular URL that defines which node a user is connected to.
+Can be local or remote *Gateway*: A remote provider, such as Infura

 ## Hackathon Guides
 [Consensys’s Ultimate Ethereum Hackathon guide](https://consensys.net/developers/guides-to-ethereum-development/ultimate-ethereum-hackathon-survival-guide/)